The do’s and don’ts of storing (one of) your most precious achievements.

 Pro tip: If you can’t tell if milk has defrosted or not, check for ice crystals.
 If the ice crystals are present, you can safely put the milk in the freezer.

 As with all things, there is a shelf life to freezing breast milk.
-For the best results and lower chance of developing any new tastes, you should freeze your milk for no longer than 6 months.
+For the best results and lower chance of developing any new tastes, you should aim to freeze your milk for about 6 months.
 Depending on your baby and the composition of your breast milk, you can freeze breast milk for up to one year.

 Can I Fly With Breast Milk?